sstephenson/bats/README.md

 }
 ```

-Optionally, a reason for skipping can be included:
+Optionally, you may include a reason for skipping:

 ```bash
 @test "A test I don't want to execute for now" {